brianpos/UploadFIG/README.md

                                                              (e.g. Filenames processed)
                                                              [default: False]
   -odf, --outputDependenciesFule <filename>                  Write the list of dependencies discovered in the IG into a json file for post-processing
+  -reg, --externalRegistry <externalRegistry>                The URL of an external FHIR server to use for resolving resources not already on the destination server []
+  -regh, --externalRegistryHeaders <externalRegistryHeaders> Additional headers to supply when connecting to the external FHIR server []
+  -rego, --ExternalRegistryExportFile <ExternalRegistryExportFile>  The filename of a file to write the json bundle of downloaded registry resources to []
   --version                                                  Show version information -?, -h, --help                                             Show help and usage information
 ```